cedoor/brexit-lang/README.md

 bash scripts/start_analysis.sh .env
 terraform destroy
 ```

-If you want to iterate the operation with different configurations, you can edit the `constant.py` file and then run the `run.py` file.
-Outputs of different configurations will be saved in the `output` folder inside this repository.

-Terminal outputs of `scripts/start_analysis.sh .env` command have useful information, like the `execution time`.

 Analysis results will be saved in local `~/Downloads` folder as JSON file called `analysis_results.json`.